ZeshuiLi/ZeshuiLi.github.io/_pages/about.md

   - /about.html
 ---
 ---
 This is the homepage of Zeshui Li.
-My research interests are <font color=red>Wireless Sensing</font> and <font color=red>Internet-of-Things</font>.
+My research interests are <font color=red>Wireless Sensing</font> and <font color=red>Haptics</font>.
 Welcome to share your questions and ideas with me.

 Biography
 ---
-I am a recent Ph.D graduate from Nanjing University.
-During my doctoral studies, I was supervised by professor [Guihai Chen](http://cs.nju.edu.cn/gchen/) and associate professor [Haipeng Dai](http://cs.nju.edu.cn/daihp/).
-I also collaborated extensively with professor [Wei Wang](http://cs.nju.edu.cn/ww/).
-From 2011 to 2014, I am a member of [XiaoMing-Lab](http://www.xiaoming-lab.com/).
+I am a Postdoctoral Research Fellow at [MEI Lab](https://meilab-hk.github.io/index.html), supervised by Professor [Kening Zhu](https://zhukening.wixsite.com/aboutme).
+I received my Ph.D. from Nanjing University, where I was supervised by Professor [Guihai Chen](http://cs.nju.edu.cn/gchen/) and Professor [Haipeng Dai](http://cs.nju.edu.cn/daihp/).
+During my doctoral studies, I also collaborated extensively with Professor [Wei Wang](http://cs.nju.edu.cn/ww/).
+Earlier in my career, from 2011 to 2014, I was a member of [XiaoMing-Lab](http://www.xiaoming-lab.com/).

 Publication
 ---